Canon SL1 vs Panasonic GX850

 It is notable that the SL1 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.